Gloucestershire Jazz Live (GJL)

 - Colwell Arts Jazz2Go - Training adult jazz band (c.
 Grade 4+)

-Musicians are encouraged and learn how to improve their jazz ensemble playing and improvisational skills in regular rehearsing, practising and performing with musicians of similar ability as well as developing their own individual playing.
-We expect all of our members to be proactive in developing and demonstrating good musical awareness, reading, sight-reading, improvising and organisational skills.
+Musicians are encouraged to learn how to improve their jazz ensemble playing and improvisational skills in regular rehearsing and performing with musicians of similar ability as well as developing their own individual practice and playing.
+We expect all of our members to be proactive in developing and demonstrating good listening, musical awareness, reading, sight-reading, improvising and organisational skills.
 Continual development of our members' awareness and understanding of the jazz idiom, relevant jazz theory and practice is also important to our rehearsals and performances.

 Our three jazz groups